 Meetings are subject to all provisions of the Bagley-Keene Open Meeting Act.
 This act governs meetings of the State regulatory boards and meetings of committees of those boards where the committee consists of more than two members.
 It specifies meeting notice and agenda requirements and prohibits discussing or taking action on matters not included in the agenda.
 Any general discussion of exams or disciplinary procedures shall be held in public.

-The Board may meet in closed session to discuss examinations, deliberate on enforcement cases, and review personnel examination issues where a public discussion would compromise the integrity of the examination, a disciplinary case, or a personnel issue.
-If the agenda contains matters that, on advice of legal counsel, are appropriate for closed session, the agenda shall cite the particular statutory section and subdivision authorizing the closed session.
+The Board may meet in closed session to discuss examinations, deliberate on enforcement cases, and review personnel examination issues where a public discussion would compromise the integrity of the examination, a

 Formatted: Font: Arial